tylertufano/SubPaperFlux/README.md

 - Build images or pull the published ones.
 - Use Docker Compose to launch the stack with a shared profile.
 For example: `docker compose -f templates/docker-compose.example.yml up --build`
   - The template starts Postgres, the API (`uvicorn app.main:app`), the background worker (`python -m app.worker`), and the optional Next.js web UI.
-  - Mount your configuration directory (credentials, site configs, Instapaper app creds, INI files) into the API and worker containers under `/config`.
+  - All configuration (credentials, site configs, feeds) is stored through the API in Postgres, so no host volume is required for legacy `.ini`/`.json` assets.
   - Set `CREDENTIALS_ENC_KEY` (32-byte base64 urlsafe string) and any required OIDC/Instapaper environment variables via the provided `env/*.env` profile files.

 Profile-based Docker Compose configuration